fusioncharts/dev_centre_docs/getting-started/react/your-first-chart-using-react.md

 <div class='tab-content extra-tabs'>
 <div class='tab npm-tab active'>

-<div><strong>To install fusioncharts and the `react-fusioncharts` component via npm using the command mentioned below:</strong></div>
+<div>To install fusioncharts and the `react-fusioncharts` component via npm using the command mentioned below:</div>
 <pre><code class="language-javascript">
     $ npm install fusioncharts react-fusioncharts --save
 </code><button class='btn btn-outline-secondary btn-copy' title='Copy to clipboard'>COPY</button>
 </pre>
-<div><strong>After installing the fusioncharts components, you can replace the code in App.js file with the code shown in the steps below to create your first chart.
-Import all the required dependencies to get started.</strong></div>
+<div>After installing the fusioncharts components, you can replace the code in App.js file with the code shown in the steps below to create your first chart.
+Import all the required dependencies to get started.</div>
 <pre><code class="language-javascript">
     *// Step 1 - Include react*
     import React from 'react';